core-wg/oscore/draft-ietf-core-object-security.md

 A summary of how options are protected and processed is shown in {{protected-coap-options}}.
 The CoAP options are partitioned into two classes:

 * E - options which are encrypted and integrity protected, and
-* A - options which are only integrity protected.
+* U - options which are neither encrypted nor integrity protected.

 Options within each class are protected and processed in a similar way, but certain options which require special processing as described in the subsections and indicated by a \'*\' in {{protected-coap-options}}.